Behavioral Story Mining Prompts: Build a STAR Story Bank

 5. Same event, 3 lenses

-I have ONE story (paste below).
-Rewrite it 3 ways for 3 different behavioral question themes: e.g., once for "leadership", once for "dealing with ambiguity", once for "learning from failure".
+I have ONE story (below).
+Rewrite it 3 ways for 3 different behavioral themes — for example once for "leadership", once for "dealing with ambiguity", once for "learning from failure".
 Same facts, different emphasis.
-Mark which themes the same event genuinely supports vs which would be a stretch.
+Mark which themes this event genuinely supports vs. which would be a stretch.

 Help me surface a failure story I can use in interviews.
-Ask 5 questions one at a time to extract a real failure that meets: (1) I owned the outcome, (2) it had consequences, (3) I learned and changed behavior, (4) I can tell it without blaming others, (5) it is not so catastrophic it kills the loop.
+Ask 5 questions, one at a time, to extract a real failure that meets all of: (1) I owned the outcome, (2) it had real consequences, (3) I learned and changed my behavior, (4) I can tell it without blaming others, (5) it is not so catastrophic it sinks the loop.
 Wait between questions.

 7. Conflict story surfacing

 Help me surface a conflict story.
-Ask 6 questions to extract: who was the conflict with (peer, manager, cross-functional), what was the substantive disagreement (not personality), what I did to understand the other side, what we changed, what the outcome was, what principle I extracted.
-Wait between questions.
+Ask 6 questions to extract: who the conflict was with (peer, manager, cross-functional), the substantive disagreement (not personality), what I did to understand the other side, what we changed, the outcome, and the principle I took away.
+One question at a time.

 8. Decision-under-ambiguity story surfacing

 Surface an ambiguity story.
-Ask 5 questions covering: what was unclear (goal / data / stakeholders / timeline), how I narrowed the unknowns, what I committed to despite gaps, what the outcome was, what I would commit to faster next time.
+Ask 5 questions covering: what was unclear (goal / data / stakeholders / timeline), how I narrowed the unknowns, what I committed to despite the gaps, the outcome, and what I would commit to faster next time.
 One question at a time.

 9. Cross-functional influence story

 Surface a story about influencing someone I had no authority over.
-Ask 6 questions to extract: who, what I needed from them, why they resisted, what evidence I used, what I changed in my approach, what happened.
-End with a 1-line principle.
+Ask 6 questions to extract: who, what I needed from them, why they resisted, what evidence I used, what I changed in my approach, and what happened.
+End with a one-line principle.
 Wait between questions.

 Surface a customer-obsession story.
-Ask 6 questions: who the customer was (internal or external), what their unmet need was, how I learned about it, what I built / changed, what data showed the impact, what I would do differently.
+Ask 6 questions: who the customer was (internal or external), their unmet need, how I learned about it, what I built or changed, what data showed the impact, and what I would do differently.
 One question at a time.

 13. Story freshness audit

 Below is my story bank.
-For each story, score on 4 dimensions (0-3 each): (A) clarity in 90 seconds, (B) quantification or specificity, (C) theme fit, (D) my comfort delivering it.
+Score each story on 4 dimensions (0-3 each): (A) clear in 90 seconds, (B) quantified or specific, (C) theme fit, (D) my comfort delivering it.
 Rank from strongest to weakest.
-Flag any story <2 on dimension (D) — I should swap or rehearse.
+Flag any story below 2 on dimension (D) — I should swap or rehearse it.

 Story bank: